COVID-19 RELATED PROCESSING

 - pastoral or safeguarding files.

-However, a certain amount of any SEN pupil’s relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires.
+However, a certain amount of any SEND pupil’s relevant information will need to be provided to staff more widely in the context of providing the necessary care and education that the pupil requires.

 HOW LONG WE KEEP PERSONAL DATA